 Victorian Era (1837 - 1901)

 The Victorian era is the period of the reign of Queen Victoria from 20 June 1837 until her death on 22 January 1901.
 During the Victorian era, the British economy flourished.
 The Industrial Revolution meant substantial technological progress and made Great Britain a forerunner for a considerable time.
-Furthermore, it was a peaceful time in Europe.
+Furthermore, it was by anf large a peaceful time in Europe, although the Franco-Prussian War of 1870 reminded everybody that stability was not to be taken for granted.
 Queen Victoria had little political power or influence but the domestic policy managed to keep everything stable.
 However, the international policies and colonialism of the British Empire were anything but peaceful.

 The changing work culture of this post-industrial revolution time meant that people (at least those not working in factories) had leisure hours and could partake in popular forms of entertainment.
 Education levels rose through a more formalised school system which in turn benefitted literature, theatre, galleries, music venues and the opera houses.